latraccia/sd-dss-util/README.md

 	* the policy OID as a dot-separated digits string
 	* the hash value of the signature policy in base64 format
 	* the algorithm used to produce it (only available option for now is `SHA1`)
+* `--simulate` or `-s`, validates the parameters but doesn't start the actual signing process

 ### Example